 road to the shire

-Road to the Shire was a social experiment and documentary film project following three loyal fans on the journey of a lifetime.
+Road to the Shire is a social experiment and documentary film project following three loyal fans on the journey of a lifetime.

 Leveraging the powers of social media in its infancy, our intention was to unite thousands of LOTR faithful around a single cause: convince Sir Peter Jackson to cast us as extras in The Hobbit.